ejhong626/sw-mini/README.md

 Given my lack of knowledge in app development, I should have asked for advice on how one should be structured.
 Advice would be crucial when it came to how the app should be developed, since I did not know there was a distinction between static and dynamic content that could be hosted onto Firebase.
 I think the [design](#design-choices) I came up with is not bad but its certainly unsuitable for the host we chose.
 In retrospect, I should have done more research on the feasibility of hosting a Django project on Firebase.

 **Chenyuan Zhou**
 This is my first experience in developing a multi-platform application with both frontend and backend.
 I took plenty of time on learning the tools and ignored the importance of managing the project as a whole.
-As a result, I couldn't see and solve the problems timely: when I finally found those problems, the problems become much more complicated to solve than before, and I was running out of time.
+As a result, I couldn't see and solve the problems timely: when I finally noticed the main problems, the problems had already become much more complicated to solve than before, and I was running out of time.
 What's more, I didn't communicate with my teammate enough.
 If we frequently checked each other's progress, we should notice the Firebase problem sooner.

 # Credits
 **Front End Designer**: Eva Zhou